mingrammer/mingrammer.github.io/content/resume/_index.md

 - Migrated the game server infrastructure from IDC to AWS with 8 hours downtime.
 - Migrated 3.4 billion user data from the MySQL and Redis on IDC to the RDS and DynamoDB on AWS using Golang.
 - Built a reproducible local development environment with Vagrant.
+- Built an HTTP sniffer to inspect encrypted data flowing between client and game servers with Golang.
+- Built a tool for syncing static game data from spreadsheet to backed database with Python.

 ###### Server Engineer
 ##### [Townus](https://www.townus.co.kr/), Nov 2016 - Feb 2017